-(3) FRANKENSTEIN EFFECT: The state needs the capacity to intervene pervasively but it also must abstain from using that capacity in ways that undermine accumulation.
+2.3 Thesis 3: FRANKENSTEIN PROBLEM: The state needs the capacity to intervene pervasively but it also must abstain from using that capacity in ways that undermine accumulation.
 Consequence =

-Frankenstein effect = creating a monster you cannot control: to be able to autonomously intervene functionally it must have the capacity to do so destructively.
+Frankenstein problem = creating a monster you cannot control: to be able to autonomously intervene functionally it must have the capacity to do so destructively.